Skip to content ↓

 Principal, Mr Roy Greer

-Welcome to the brand new Moneyrea Primary School Website!
+Welcome to the Moneyrea Primary School Website!

 We are really glad you have dropped by.
 Hopefully, our website will give you a flavour of school life at Moneyrea and will encourage you to visit us to see the great work going on at 'our wee school'!